-Additionally, the record discloses significant actions by Rovcanin himself that would have adversely impacted on his financial situation at the time.
-He admitted in the Centennial breached settlement agreement that he his fiduciary statutory obligations to use public funds paid by the towns for the construction projects on which he was acting as general He was also indicted on serious criminal charges contractor. around the same time he was trying to obtain financing for the project, resulting in a quilty plea and imposition of three years probation and a fine.
+Additionally, the record discloses significant actions by Rovcanin himself that would have adversely impacted on his He admitted in the Centennial financial situation at the time. settlement agreement that he breached his fiduciarv and statutory obligations to use public funds paid by the towns for the construction projects on which he was acting as general contractor.
+He was also indicted on serious criminal charges around the same time he was trying to obtain financing for the project, resulting in a guilty plea and imposition of three years probation and a fine.
 Accordingly, the Betal parties have failed to set forth a prima facie case of malpractice.